umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/README.md

 {% endhint %}

 {% hint style="info" %}
-Selecting the right `propertyEditorSchemaAlias` is important, as it affects how the Property Editor data is made available when rendering the website.
+It is important to select the right `propertyEditorSchemaAlias` as it affects how the Property Editor data is made available when rendering the website.

-In this example, the `Umbraco.Plain.String` is chosen because we want a string value.
-Please consult the list of [default Property Editor Schema aliases](default-property-editor-schema-aliases.md) for details on other options.
+In this example, we selected the `Umbraco.Plain.String` because we want a string value.
+For more options, see the [default Property Editor Schema aliases](default-property-editor-schema-aliases.md) article.
 {% endhint %}

 ## Creating a Web Component